jeffalstott/Multi-Channel-Systems-Import/README.txt

-MCS_Import is a single, simple Python function to import data from a Multi Channel Systems .mcd recording to a numpy array.
+MCS provides a single, simple Python function to import data from a Multi Channel Systems .mcd recording to a numpy array.

 The .mcd file must be converted to a binary format using Multi Channel Systems' MC_DataTool: http://www.multichannelsystems.com/downloads.html